MOdiaa2003/Weather_ETL_Project/README.md

 - Ensure appropriate API limits are respected to avoid service disruption.
 - Temporary CSV files are stored in `/tmp/`.
 These can be modified in the DAG script if needed.
 - PostgreSQL table creation is idempotent; running the DAG multiple times will not duplicate the table.
+- For Dockerized PostgreSQL, use volumes to persist the database data between container restarts.

 ---

+## Author
+Mohamed Saad

 ## my_linkedin
 https://www.linkedin.com/in/mohameddiaa2003/